edoardottt/master-degree-thesis/README.md

 See also:

-- the Paper "Cross App Poisoning Attacks Detection in Software Defined Networks" by Edoardo Ottavianelli and Professor Marco Polverini.
+- the Paper "Cross App Poisoning Attacks Detection in Software Defined Networks" by Edoardo Ottavianelli and Marco Polverini.
 - [edoardottt/offensive-onos](https://github.com/edoardottt/offensive-onos) (part of research activity for Thesis work).

 Requirements: `latexmk`